kat-mcbrooks/Gilded-Rose---ruby/README.md

 [How to run the tests](#how-to-run-the-tests-and-linter) |
 [Requirements/original Kata text](#text-from-the-kata)

 I have refactored, using Ruby and RSpec, the gilded rose kata (developed by Terry Hughes).
-The aim of this project refactored the legacy codewas to test my ability to read, refactor and extend legacy code.
+The aim of this project refactored the legacy code was to test my ability to read, refactor and extend legacy code.
+I focused on readbility, reusability and SOLID principles.

 ### My approach to structuring the code: